seemadhungana/ViT-Presentation/README.md

 ---

-### Question 2: Why does ViT need so much data?

-### The Data Scaling Trade-off

-**Question:** When trained on ImageNet (1.3M images), why does ViT-Large underperform compared to ResNet of similar size?
+### Question 2: When trained on ImageNet (1.3M images), why does ViT-Large underperform compared to ResNet of similar size?
 What changes when you use 300M images?

 <details>
 <summary><b>Hint:</b> Consider what CNNs have built-in that Transformers must learn from data</summary>